-The g.tec 16-channel head-stages allow the recording of action potentials/spikes with g.HIamp or g.USBamp.
-The boards are extremely small and lightweight and are connected via a very flexible cable to the amplifier.
-This allows the animal to move with almost no restrictions.
-The electronic system produces recordings with very little noise and very high input impedance, thereby providing top quality data.
+g.HEADstage is a 16-channel mini-biosignal amplifier to record neurons and spikes.
+It can be used for EEG and ECG recordings in animals.
+The miniaturized boards are extremely small and lightweight and are connected via a very flexible cable to the amplifier.
+Recordings from g.HEADstage have very little noise and very high input impedance, thereby provides top quality data.
 The channels have very similar gain, and thus a very high Common Mode Rejection Ratio is obtained.
-The head-stages can also be used for biosignal recordings like EEG or ECG in animals.

-g.HEADstages are available with system connectors or with single channel connectors that can be interfaced to electrodes/wires easily.
-The head-stages are connected to the g.SPIKEsens power supply and filtering box that is connected to the amplifier.
+g.HEADstage is available with system connectors or with single channel connectors to be interfaced to electrodes/wires easily.
+Furthermore, a g.SPIKEsens power supply and filtering box are connected to the amplifier.
 One g.SPIKEsens box supports up to 16 channels.
-Several head-stages can be used simultaneously.
-The g.SPIKEsens box filters the signal between 0.5 Hz and 6000 Hz.
-Voltage Noise Density at 1 kHz is only 10 nV/SQRT(Hz).
-Aggregation boards can be used to interface the head-stages with different electrodes like twisted wires, silicon electrodes and/or multi-electrode arrays.
+Researchers can use multiple g.HEADstages simultaneously.
+Aggregation boards can be used to interface the amplifier with different electrodes like twisted wires, silicon electrodes and/or multi-electrode arrays.

 |Extremely small board|